washingtonstateuniversity/WSUMAGE-vagrant/README.md

 Although you could just use the Vagrant commands, the whole point of this project is that there are questions about the envoiroment you want to set up.
 In order to take advantage of this, here are a list of the rake tasks:

-1. `rake test` :: this is for testing that all the plugins are there, if not then install them?
-1. `rake open` :: Opens up your default browser and loads your url from settings
+Primary Tasks
-1. `rake start` :: vagrant up but with prompts
+1. `rake start` :: vagrant up but with prompts (this runs a few other tasks to ensure that the system is ready to `vagrant up`)
 1. `rake end` :: destroy with options to clean up
+1. `rake hardclean` :: runs all the cleaners

+Tasks to match Vagrant
 1. `rake up` :: vagrant up ***(only adds timer and events)***
 1. `rake destory` :: vagrant destory ***(only adds timer and events)***
 1. `rake halt` :: vagrant halt ***(only adds timer and events)***